hussamaa/imp-cl-compilers-practical-task/PITCHME.md

 * CLSmith - a random generator of OpenCL C programs;
 * clreduce - automate reducer for OpenCL.

+`generate-clsmith-kernels.sh` a script for multiple OpenCL kernel generation using CLSmith;
+run-clsmith-kernels.sh a script for running all CLSMith kernels inside a folder;
+evaluate-results.sh a script for evaluating all log files generated.

 ---

 The End :)